teamdatatonic/vertex-pipelines-end-to-end-samples/README.md

 vertex_project_prod: "my-gcp-project-prod"
 ```

 These values are used to detect which environment the pipeline is running in.
 When a pipeline is triggered, the `VERTEX_PROJECT_ID` environment variable (set in `env.sh`) is matched against these entries to load the correct environment-specific configuration.
+If `VERTEX_PROJECT_ID` does not match any of the configured project IDs, scheduling is skipped and the pipeline is submitted without creating or modifying any schedules.

 ### Pipeline Scheduling